 - Dried dill, to taste (optional)

-- Preheat your oven to 400 degrees and spray a baking dish with cooking spray.
+- Preheat the oven.
+Preheat your oven to 400 degrees and spray a baking dish with cooking spray.

-- Then mix your maple syrup, dijon mustard and garlic together and set it aside.
-(Reserve some of the glaze in a separate bowl or make another batch of glaze to serve with your salmon later.)
+- Make the glaze.
+Mix the maple syrup, dijon mustard and garlic together then set it aside.
+(Reserve some of the glaze in a separate bowl or make another batch of glaze to serve with the salmon later.)

-- Then place the salmon fillets in your prepared dish (skin side down if using fillets with skin) and brush your glaze over the top.
+- Prepare the salmon.
+Place the salmon fillets in your prepared dish (skin side down if using salmon with skin) and brush your glaze over the top.
 Season each fillet with salt, pepper, paprika and dried dill (if using).

-- Next place your dish in the oven and bake for 10-12 minutes or until the salmon is cooked through and flakes easily with a fork.
+- Bake.
+Place your dish in the oven and bake for 10-12 minutes or until the salmon is cooked through and flakes easily with a fork.

-- Serve immediately with your reserved glaze on the side.
+- Serve.
+Serve immediately with your reserved glaze drizzled over the top.